This article was updated in February 2023 to reflect changing conditions, prices and trends.

 If you can’t measure it, you can’t improve it, as the saying goes.
 Which is why those in the procurement space keep a sharp eye on the best procurement metrics for measuring their performance.
-Here we’ve pulled out our top 10 metrics that matter in 2021.
-Though before we get into those details, let’s have a quick recap:
+Here we’ve pulled out our top 10 metrics that matter in 2023.
+But before we get into those details, let’s have a quick recap:

 What is procurement?

 In simple terms business procurement is the process of locating and acquiring goods and services from external sources for the business to use.
 Procurement activities include planning, sourcing, and negotiation, along with risk management, legal and value analysis.
 This is often managed with the help of supplier management software or inventory management software.

 While many businesses are interested in procuring the best quality goods and services at the cheapest price, cost is not the only procurement factor.
 Contemporary business procurement has evolved and is now largely value-driven.
 The aim of purchase management today endeavours to create business value by establishing multi-dimensional and collaborative relationships with business suppliers.

 One challenge of modern purchase management is that many organisations lack a formal company-wide strategy to achieve value through their procurement activities.
 This makes it hard to determine if procurement is contributing to company objectives and if so, how that contribution is measured.